 Manage your child's health with MyChart.

-You will need to provide special care to the penis until it is healed.
-For about seven to 10 days, you need to:
+You will need to provide special care to your baby boy's penis until it is well-healed.

 - Look at the tip of the penis each time you change his diaper.
 If there is any new bleeding, new or increased swelling, foul-smelling drainage, or reddened skin on the shaft of the penis, call your baby's health care provider.